neurodatascience/neurodatascience.github.io-1/_pages/team.md

 # Group Members

- **The lab is a diverse group of people interested in cognitive neuroscience and connectomics.
-We are looking to recruit more graduate students and postdocs with backgrounds in engineering, statistics, physics and life sciences.**
+The lab is a diverse group of people interested in connectomics and neuroimaging data science.
+We are looking to recruit more graduate students and postdocs with backgrounds in engineering, statistics, physics and life sciences.

 Jump to [team](#team), [alumni](#alumni), [visitors](#visitors).